Kushner security clearance is downgraded

 "He is a valued member of the team and will continue to do the important work he has been doing since he started in the administration," Sanders said.

-Kusher-Kelly rift
+Kushner-Kelly rift

 White House officials have been working over the past week to identify a way for Kushner to continue pursuing his portfolio of issues -- including on the Middle East and China -- that would avoid forcing Trump to personally intervene.
 Officials have expressed worry that Trump's personal involvement could create problems within the West Wing and with Kelly.